pureport/terraform-provider-pureport/website/docs/r/oracle_connection.html.md

 ## Attributes

-* `name` - The name for the connection
-* `location_href` - HREF for the Pureport Location to attach the connection.
-* `network_href` - HREF for the network to associate the connection.
-* `speed` - The maximum QoS for this connection.
-Valid values are 1000, 2000 in Mbps.
-* `description` - The description for the connection.
-* `customer_networks` - A list of named CIDR block to easily identify a customer network.
-    * `name` - The name for the network.
-    * `address` - The CIDR block for the network
-* `billing_term` - The billing term for the connection: (Currently only HOURLY is supported.)
-* `tags` - A dictionary of user defined key/value pairs to associate with this resource.

 * `nat_config` - The Network Address Translation configuration for the connection.
     * `enabled` - Is NAT enabled for this connection.
     * `mappings` - List of NAT mapped CIDR address